 - 10 Home Brewing Supplies: Accessories

-Home Brewing Supplies List: 7 Items You’ll Need
+Home Brewing Supplies List: 7 Items You’ll Need in 2018

 Now, let’s move on to one of the many enjoyable parts of home brewing – picking out your new home brewing equipment!
 Here we go!

 1. Brew Kettle

 The brew kettle or brew pot is used in the wort making process and is used to boil the wort.
 It is very important to choose a high-quality stainless steel brew kettle that is 10 gallons or larger.
 Quality is important as you want it to last for years; otherwise, you may find yourself ordering a replacement in just a short amount of time.

 I would suggest going with something around 10 gallons or more, that way if you do want the option to brew a larger amount the option is available to you.
 If you go with something smaller like a 5 gallon brew kettle, you’re limited to around 3-4 gallons of beer, which can go quickly especially if you’re sharing with friends and family.
 A smaller kettle will increase your chance of a boilover, which creates a huge awful mess.